cosmos/ibc/papers/2020-05/src/relayers.md

 Every so often, although no more frequently than once per block on either chain, a relayer calculates the set of all valid datagrams to be relayed from one chain to another based on the state of both chains.
 The relayer must possess prior knowledge of what subset of the IBC protocol is implemented by the blockchains in the set for which they are relaying (e.g. by reading the source code).
 Datagrams can be submitted individually as single transactions or atomically as a single transaction if the chain supports it.

-Different relayers may relay between different chains — as long as each pair of chains has at least one correct & live relayer and the chains remain live, all packets flowing between chains in the network will eventually be relayed.
+Different relayers may relay between different chains — as long as each pair of chains has at least one correct and live relayer and the chains remain live, all packets flowing between chains in the network will eventually be relayed.

 \vspace{3mm}